JJ/hoborg/text/text.md

 might be solvable without that limb breaking being mine, if I only got a few more guys from the circus to lend a hand.

-Guy the gaffer was the first to arrive, as he always did.
+Guy "Indian Giver", the layout man, was the first to arrive, as he always did.
 That was one of the reason why he was allowed to boss everyone around even being white, octoroon he said, but we knew he was white as white wool, that he was.
 Hey, all races and all that, no problem, awright?
 Besides, he was always there.
-He didn't even made a fist or expect other guys to arrive, just pushed me aside and started to talk.
+He didn't even made a fist or expected other guys to arrive, just pushed me aside and started to talk.

 "What the fuck do you want with us?"
 He asked in the general direction